-Traditional and historic, Manor Farm Lodge is the ideal base for exploring the fascinating area around the Somerset/Dorset border, and is within easy reach of the stunning Jurassic Coast at Lyme Regis.
+Manor Farm Lodge is situated on the Somerset/Dorset border, with easy access to Devon.
+This beautifully presented cottage, surrounded by its traditional cottage garden, is the ideal base for exploring the fascinating and historic south Somerset and is within easy reach of the stunning Jurassic Coast at Lyme Regis.

-This beautifully presented Grade II listed period Victorian gatehouse is in the heart of the pretty, quintessentially English village of North Perrott - complete with pub and farm shop with cafe (both with free WiFi), cricket ground and 15th Century church.
+The lodge is a Grade ll Listed period Victorian gatehouse, with special architectural interest, at the heart of the pretty, quintessentially English village of North Perrott – complete with pub and farm shop with cafe (both with free WiFi), cricket ground and 15th Century church.

-This comfortable cottage has a cosy wood-burning stove in the sitting-room and a second ornamental one in the dining-room.
-Upstairs, the double bedroom boasts a brass bed, and the second bedroom can be set up as a single or a twin to suit guests.
+This truly comfortable cottage has a cosy wood-burning stove in the sitting-room and a second ornamental one in the dining-room.
+Upstairs, the double bedroom boasts a brass bed with very high quality bed linens and the second bedroom has the flexibility to be set up as a single (with one bed removed) a double, or a twin to suit guests.

-The Lodge is a cosy base offering a traditional holiday with modern home comforts.
+Manor Farm Lodge is a cosy base, offering a traditional holiday with modern home comforts.
 There are beautiful walks for nature lovers right on the doorstep without having to take your car.
-Join the Parrett Trail or explore the apple orchards by just walking along the track that passes the front door.
+Join the River Parrett Trail or explore the apple orchards just along the track that passes the front door.

 Sitting-room with TV, video, DVD player and wood-burner